echen-mdsol/Medidata.Cloud.Tsdv.Loader/Medidata.Rave.Tsdv.Loader/README.md

 PM> Install-Package Medidata.Rave.Tsdv.Loader
 ```

-# Usage examples of `TsdvExcelLoader`
+# Usage examples of `TsdvExcelLoaderFactory`
-The usage of `TsdvExcelLoader` is the same as the one of `ExcelLoader` (find [usage example of `ExcelLoader` here](../Medidata.Cloud.ExcelLoader/README.md)), but with with a cover sheet and below predefined sheets in shown order.
+Use `Create()` method of `TsdvExcelLoaderFactory` (can be singleton) to create a TSDV excel loader.
+This loader has a cover sheet and below predefined sheets in shown order.

 | Sheet name | sheet model class |
 | --- | --- |